python/cpython/Doc/library/reprlib.rst

 .. data:: aRepr

-   This is an instance of :class:`Repr` which is used to provide the :func:`repr` function described below.
-Changing the attributes of this object will affect the size limits used by :func:`repr` and the Python debugger.
+   This is an instance of :class:`Repr` which is used to provide the :func:`.repr` function described below.
+Changing the attributes of this object will affect the size limits used by :func:`.repr` and the Python debugger.

 .. function:: repr(obj)

-   This is the :meth:`repr` method of ``aRepr``.
+   This is the :meth:`~Repr.repr` method of ``aRepr``.
 It returns a string similar to that returned by the built-in function of the same name, but with limits on most sizes.

 .. _repr-objects: